 🚨 Hypertensive Crisis

-Action: Seek immediate medical attention - call 911 if symptoms present.
+Dangerously high blood pressure.
+Seek immediate medical attention — call 911 if symptoms present.

 - Severe headache

-- Chest pain
+- Chest pain or shortness of breath

-- Vision problems
+- Vision changes or confusion

-The Most Powerful (Drug-Free) Ways to Lower Blood Pressure
+Drug-Free Ways to Lower Blood Pressure

-🏃♂️ Exercise: The Blood Vessel Tune-Up Your Body Craves
+Exercise: The Blood Vessel Tune-Up

 How to Monitor Blood Pressure Correctly